FalconSocial/frontend-assignment/README.md

 #### How's the sense of quality?
 While assessing the inner workings we also take a step back and look at the overall solution.
 How is it crafted?
 Does it feel solid, yet simple, in its execution?
 Is it built using common sense and pragmatic thinking?
 Is it well-tested?
-Are a good understanding of UX and application patterns applied?
+Is a good understanding of UX and application patterns applied?
 Is there a coherent idea emerging from the code and structure?
 What's the level of code smells?
 Are linting rules strictly followed?